alcancil/alcancil/README.md

 - ⚡ Fun fact: ...
 -->

-- 👨🏻‍💻 I work in IT - hardware maintenance with a focus on computer networks
+- 👨🏻‍💻 💻I work in IT - hardware maintenance with a focus on computer networks